auntor101/Spring-Boot-QuickStart/README.md

 </ul>

 <p><strong>Introduction to Spring Boot</strong></p>
 <p>Spring Boot is a powerful framework that simplifies the development of Java applications by providing a convention-over-configuration approach.
-It eliminates the need for boilerplate code and allows developers to focus on building robust applications with minimal setup.
+It eliminates the need for boilerplate code (code that are repeated in multiple places with little to no variation).
+It allows developers to focus on building robust applications with minimal setup.
 With Spring Boot, you can quickly create standalone, production-ready Spring-based applications.</p>

 <p><strong>Prerequisites</strong></p>
 <p>Before getting started with Spring Boot, ensure you have the following prerequisites:</p>